The Boyne Valley is the birthplace of Ireland's Ancient East and offers a wide range of fun things to do, for all ages and interests.

 Marvel at Monasterboice high crosses

 The historic ruins of Monasterboice are of an early Christian settlement in County Louth in Ireland, north of Drogheda, and are free to access.
 The site boasts two medieval churches and an impressive roundtower, but it is most famous for its 10th century high crosses.
 Muirdeach's Cross and the West Cross, noted as being the tallest in Ireland.
 The 5.5-metre Muiredach's High Cross is regarded as the finest high cross in the whole of Ireland.

 Trim was one of the most important towns in Medieval Ireland.
 Trim Castle is the largest Anglo-Norman castle in Ireland and the free to download Trim Historic Trail brings you back in time with stops all around the historic town including ruined abbeys and a curious Tomb of the Jealous Man and Woman.
 The Trim Castle River Walk offers useful information panels dotted along a picturesque walk along the river and around the expansive Porchfields park.

 As you see there are plenty of great things to do for free in the Boyne Valley.
-Don’t forget that OPW sites are currently free (some are always free!); please check the OPW website to see what sites are open.
-Make sure to stay overnight in the Boyne Valley and check our offers pages for great breaks packaged with activities for an action-packed weekend.
+Please check the OPW website to see what sites are open.
+When the time is right, make sure to book an overnight stay in the Boyne Valley.
+Check our offers pages for great breaks packaged with activities for an action-packed weekend.
 For more details on accommodation and places to eat and drink, see www.discoverboynevalley.ie